 Tradelines are simple.
-There are only two main variables: Age and limit.
+There are only two main variables that you need to consider: age and credit limit.
 Of course, price and posting dates are also important, but let’s set that aside for the moment.

 If you want to see good results, you have to focus on age.
 Age makes up 50% of the credit score because 35% is payment history and 15% is the actual age.
 However, it is impossible to separate the age from the payment history or the payment history from the age, so in reality, these two categories are combined to form 50% of the credit score.

 The other variable of a tradeline is the credit limit.
 The limit can affect the overall utilization ratio and possibly some other variables in the secret credit score algorithms, but mainly the overall utilization ratio.
-Since the amounts owed make up approximately 30% of the credit score, people tend to think that the limit of the tradeline is more important, but if you believe this, you are misinformed and you will not get the results you hope for.
+Since the amount of debt owed makes up approximately 30% of the credit score, people tend to think that the limit of the tradeline is more important, but if you believe this, you are misinformed and you will not get the results you hope for.

 Here’s the reason why the limit of a new tradeline does not help as much as people hope: if someone is trying to lower their overall utilization ratio, then that means they currently have high utilization on some of their credit cards.